-CNN and MLP models
+CNN models

-CNNs were created with 1D convolutional, dense, and dropout layers.
-Final models have three-streams, and these streams are concatenated to predict yield (Supplementary Fig. S2).
-The first two streams (Weather and soil plus some field management available historically) were used for both historical and G2F data, while the third stream (Genetics, fertility, and field management not available historically) was included only after pre-training.
-Since weather data were represented with a 1D time series, 1D convolutional layers were used to extract weather-related features automatically in the weather stream.
-A 1D convolutional layer performs convolutions over a single axis, in this case the date, while a 2D convolutional layer would perform convolutions over both axes (date and weather factor).
-There is no obvious use for convolutions over weather factors so a 1D layer was deemed appropriate.
-The use of 2D convolutional layers was also attempted but appeared to have no benefits toward model accuracy.
+CNN models were created with 1D convolutional, dense, and dropout layers.
+Final models have three-streams, and these streams are concatenated to predict yield (Sup Fig S2).
+The first two streams (Weather and soil plus some field management available historically) were used for both historical and G2F data while the third stream (Genetics, fertility, and field management not available historically) was included only after pre-training.
+Since weather data were represented with a 1D time-series, 1D convolutional layers were used to extract weather-related features automatically in the weather stream.
 Because other streams were not a time series, they did not have convolutional layers and started with dense layers directly.
-As is the case with most CNN models, our model is actually a combination of fully connected and CNN layers.
 We used a linear activation function in the last layer and Rectified Linear Unit (ReLU) in the rest.
 Mean squared error was used as the loss function.
-The choice of ReLU activation functions as opposed to sigmoid or hyperbolic tangent (tanh) was based on its popularity in the field and evidence of its ability to converge more quickly than tanh activation functions (Bishop 2006; Xavier Glorot et al. 2011; LeCun et al. 2015).
-Experiments were done to test the replacement of ReLU functions in our model with tanh functions and no benefits were found.
-The use of a linear function in the last layer of the model is consistent with common practice for regression problems and has been previously suggested for genomic prediction (Bishop 2006; Pérez-Enciso and Zingaretti 2019).
-Using a tanh function in the last layer, and data transformation, was also attempted, but accuracy was very poor.